 Selectio 4.
-Euler's constant

-It is generally acknowledged that the two most important constants in mathematics are $\pi = 3.1415...$, the ratio of the circumference of a circle to its diameter, and e = 2.7182..., the basis of the natural logarithms, sometimes named after Euler.
+Euler's Constant.
+It is generally acknowledged that, aside from the imaginary unit $i = \sqrt{-1}$, the two most important constants in mathematics are $\pi = 3.1415...$, the ratio of the circumference of a circle to its diameter, and e =2.7182..., the basis of the natural logarithms, sometimes named after Euler.
 They pop up everywhere, often quite unexpectedly.
-The 19th-century logician Auguste de Morgan said about π that "...it comes on many occasions through the window and through the door, sometimes even down the chimney."
-The third most important constant is undoubtedly Euler's constant γ introduced by him 1740 in E43.
-Of the three together-the "holy trinity", as they are sometimes called-the last one, γ , is the most mysterious one, since its arithmetic nature, in contrast to π and e, is still shrouded in obscurity.
-It is not even known whether γ is rational, even though most likely it is not; if it were, say equal to p/q in reduced form, then according to a 1973 result of R. Brent, q would have to be larger than $10^{10,000}$.
+The 19th-century logician Auguste de Morgan said about π that "it comes on many occasions through the window and through the door, sometimes even down the chimney."
+The third most important constant is undoubtedly Euler's constant γ introduced by him in 1740 in E43.
+Of the three together-the "holy trinity," as they are sometimes called-the last one, γ , is the most mysterious one, since its arithmetic nature, in contrast to π and e, is still shrouded in obscurity.
+It is not even known whether γ is rational, even though most likely it is not; if it were, say, equal to p/q in reduced form, then high-precision continued fraction calculations of γ have shown that q would have to be larger than $10^{244,663}$ (Haible and Papanikolaou [14, p.349]).